Sbai7/FARLib/README.md

 # FARLib
 This is an Array collection library which is designed according to modern Fortran 2003+ standard.
-It supports in-place transparent redimensioning of multidimensional arrays, up to 4th rank, of Integer, real, double, complex, and logical types.
+It supports in-place transparent redimensioning of multidimensional arrays, up to 4th rank, of integer, real, double, complex, and logical types.

 In this first release, the only Fortran module available is ResizableArray which simply increases or shrinks an allocatable array size at runtime.
 The only available subroutine call is '*reallocate*' which is type and rank independent.

-## How to use the ResizableArray module in your code
+## How to use ResizableArray module in your code

 - Include '*use ResizableArray*' statement in the body of your main program, function, subroutine, or module.
 - '*call reallocate(ar,new_size)*' it's all what's needed to resize a previously filled one-dimensional array '*ar*'.
-Obviously, when '*new_size*' is higher than the actual array it's going to grow.
+Obviously, when '*new_size*' is higher than the actual array size it's going to grow.
 Otherwise, the array shrinks.
 Additional arguments are needed when manipulating higher rank arrays.

 ## Examples
 - Compile and link the provided demonstration example in '*demo1.f90*' using the following command (i.e. with gfortran)
 ```
 gfortran ResizableArray.f90 demo1.f90 -o demo1
 ```
-The first example shows how to use the same resizable array, '*int_ar*', to calculate a simple geometric sum of incrasing and then decreasing way as examplified in the following code snippet:
+The first example shows how to use the same resizable array, '*int_ar*', to calculate a simple geometric sum of increasing and then decreasing way as exemplified in the following code snippet:
 ```
    ! allocate and fill int_ar
    if (.not.allocated(int_ar)) allocate(int_ar(10))